-Details about the Group's activities are provided below along with links to its responses and papers.
+Information about the Group and its activities are provided below, along with links to its responses and papers.

 The establishment of the Group has purposes arising from concerns about, and a need to contribute to, the major reforms in the delivery of science education in Scottish schools.
 It was recognised that while the member organisations are individually active in this area, it is likely that more can be achieved by a formal collaborative grouping that identifies, discusses and takes action on common issues.